 Our second trip was a weekend trip by car.
 This time our main purpose was to spot Australian wildlife like koalas in the wild.
-We turned back at Cape Otway and returned along the same route.
+We turned back at Cape Otway and returned along the same road.

 Great Ocean Road Self Drive Itineray